WebberZone/contextual-related-posts/readme.txt

 = 2.6.3 =

+* Enhancements:
+	* Optimized versions of default.png and default2.png

 * Bug fixes:
-	* Exclude categories settings wouldn't save properly
+	* "Exclude categories" setting wouldn't save properly
-	* Unset setting should work properly
+	* Delete any deprecated settings on save should work properly
 	* Clearer messages when saving options and a style is activated

 = 2.6.2 =